ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using [CodeQL](https://codeql.github.com/) for the [languages that CodeQL supports](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/)
 * Using [DevSkim](https://github.com/microsoft/devskim) IDE extensions/language analyzers

-### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND third party code
+### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in your software's code as well as in all your software's dependencies code

 * Using a fuzzer such as [AFL++](https://github.com/AFLplusplus/AFLplusplus) on both your own code and third party code
 * TO DO - add more